Perl::Critic::Config - The final derived Perl::Critic configuration, combined from any profile file and command-line parameters.

 Returns a reference to a new Perl::Critic::Config object.
 The default value for all arguments can be defined in your .perlcriticrc file.
 See the "CONFIGURATION" section for more information about that.
 All arguments are optional key-value pairs as follows:

 -profile is a path to a configuration file.
-If $FILE
+If $FILE is not

 defined, Perl::Critic::Config attempts to find a .perlcriticrc